 This course is designed to give the beginning student a fundamental knowledge of the structure of matter, a description of the motion of objects and its laws, and of heat and radiation.
-(2 Lect., 2 Lab.)
-Prerequisites: MAC 1105.
+(2hrs.
+Lect., 2 hrs.
+Lab.)
+Prerequisite: MAC 1105.